peerjako-aws/cdk-mlops/README.md

 ## Repo structure

-The various steps in the ML workflow is handled by code as defined in the following folders:
+The various steps in the ML workflow is handled by code defined in the following folders:

 [ml-init](ml-init/README.md): initializes an example by creating an S3 bucket with the training data and in some cases also creates other AWS resources used by the training code, e.g. a glue database, a glue crawler etc.

-ml-pipeline: contains the generic code pipeline used by all the examples.
+[ml-pipeline](ml-pipeline/README.md): contains the code pipeline used by all the examples.

-ml-training: contains the data prepare code and model training code which is executed using AWS CodeBuild.
+[ml-training](ml-training/README.md): contains the data prepare code and model training code which is executed using AWS CodeBuild.

-ml-backend: contains the CDK stacks used to deploy either a QA or PROD Sagemaker endpoint.
+[ml-backend](ml-backend/README.md): contains the CDK stacks used when deploying either a QA or PROD Sagemaker endpoint.

-ml-test: This folder contains code that tests the endpoint and will throw an assert error if the model quality is not acceptable.
+[ml-test](ml-test/README.md): contains code that tests the endpoint and will throw an assert error if the model quality is not acceptable.
 The error will block the code pipeline from deploying to the PROD endpoint.

 ## Examples